Skip to content

 } else {

-// If the removed node is the root, reassign the root
+// If deleted node is root node, reassign root node

 root = child;